 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments: agreed revision of TS 23.247 CR 0341
+Attachments: TS 23.247 CR 0341

 1. Overall Description:

 SA2 thanks RAN2 for the feedback.
 RAN2 has replied to SA2´s question 1:

 An indication that an MBS broadcast session is intended to be received by both non-RedCap UE and RedCap UE may assist the gNB to decide when to transmit the session on both default and RedCap CFR and avoid waste of resources when this is not needed.